cloudtruth/terraform-provider-cloudtruth/docs/resources/access_grant.md

 - `environment` (String) The target environment to which the role will provide access, mutually exclusive with 'project'
 - `group` (String) The group which will be granted the role, mutually exclusive with 'user'
-- `project` (String) The target environment to which the role will provide access, mutually exclusive with 'environment'
+- `project` (String) The target project to which the role will provide access, mutually exclusive with 'environment'
-- `user` (String) The user which will be granted the role, mutually exclusive with 'group'
+- `user` (String) The display name or email of the user who will be granted the role, mutually exclusive with 'group'.

 ### Read-Only

 - `id` (String) The ID of this resource.
+- `principal_id` (String) The internal ID of the user or group granted the role